AudioBible/KJV/README.md

 #### Thank you for taking the time to check this project out.
 Please share with others!
 We can take our world back!

-### They got us trusting them and not each other, not a joke bothers and sisters!
+### They got us trusting them and not each other, this war is no joke bothers and sisters!

 # I LOVE YOU ALL!